FariusGitHub/Example_Webpage/README.md

 Docker in Docker (DinD) is not necessarily running Docker inside another Docker.<br>
 In this case, only one container exist at a time.
 In simple terms, <br>
 Docker Inside Docker involves running Docker within a Docker container. <br>
-Instead of interacting with the host's Docker daemon, a new Docker engine is spawned within a container, <br>
+Instead of interacting with the host's Docker daemon, <br>
+a new Docker engine is spawned within a container, <br>
 providing an isolated environment for managing containers and images.